Skip to main content

 Job & Career

-The Bachelor’s program in Content Production & Digital Media Management does justice to the digitalization of the industry and prepares you optimally for the demands of the job market.
-After graduation, diverse career prospects are open to you in the following areas:
+The Content Production & Digital Media Management study program reflects the digitalization of the industry.
+It optimally prepares you for the demands of the job market in a digitally networked media world that is increasingly shaped by artificial intelligence.
+After graduation, a wide variety of career paths are open to you:

 Application